Generalized Wintgen inequalities for submanifolds of conformally flat manifolds: Some Applications

 where $V$ is a unit vector field.
-It is clear that the manifold $\widetilde{M }$ is conformally flat, if it is a manifold of quasi-constant curvature; $ \widetilde{M}$ is a space of constant sectional curvature, if $q=0$.
+It is clear that the manifold $\widetilde{M }$ is conformally flat if it is a manifold of quasi-constant curvature; $ \widetilde{M}$ is a space of constant sectional curvature if $q=0$.
 We mention that in \cite{Ozgur-2011} and \cite{Ozgur-25}, B.-Y. Chen inequalities were obtained for submanifolds of a Riemannian manifold of quasi-constant curvature and a conformally flat manifold, respectively.
+Furthermore, inequalities for the generalized normalized $\delta$-Casorati curvatures for submanifolds in conformally flat manifolds were found in \cite{Ozgur-2026}.